-And, there are some really great books on strength training that I haven’t even read yet, so maybe the list will shift a little as I discover others, who knows.
+And, there are some really great books on strength training that I haven’t even read yet, so maybe the list will continue to change as I discover others, who knows?

-Now, you may have read the list and thought to yourself, “well what about this book or that book?”
+You may have read the list and thought to yourself, “well, what about this book or that book?”

-Well, if you come up with a list of just 12 books on a topic, you have to remember that not every great book will make that list, you know what I mean?
+Well, if you come up with a list of just 12 books on any topic, you have to remember that not every great book will make that list, you know what I mean?

-I don’t want to discredit any other great strength training book that is not listed here.
+I don’t want to discredit any great strength training book that is not listed here.

-For example, I can tell you that there are other excellent books written Pavel that are “game changers,” as well.
+For example, I can tell you that there are many other excellent books written Pavel that are “game-changers,” as well.

 I picked the ones that I thought were his very best.

-Could you make an argument that some of his other work should be included?
+Could you make an argument that his other work should be included?